MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

 ---
 title: How to use a model-driven app on a mobile device | Microsoft Docs
 description: Learn how to use a custom model-driven app on a mobile device.
-author: mduelae
+author: sericks007
-manager: kvivek
+manager: tapanm-MSFT

 ms.component: pa-user
 ms.topic: quickstart
-ms.date: 8/09/2022
+ms.date: 10/07/2022
 ms.subservice: mobile
-ms.author: mkaur
+ms.author: sericks
 ms.custom: ""
 ms.reviewer: ""
 ms.assetid: